 Technology Research and Development

-Consulting services are provided remotely both nationally and internationally to researchers, policy makers and technology developers creating ways to improve the wellbeing of older adults, people with dementia, caregivers and families.
+Consulting services are provided remotely both nationally and internationally to researchers, policy makers and technology developers creating ways to improve the wellbeing of aging adults, people with dementia, caregivers and families.
 Personal carers - follow our social media for tools, techniques and support.